KleberVales/cloud-devops-guide/README.md

 - Deploy infrastructure using Infrastructure as Code and Terraform on OCI

 ### OCI Resource Manager
+- Streamline infrastructure deployment and configuration with OCI Resource Manager

 ## 🔹 Segurança e Observabilidade
 ### DevSecOps